 Becoming More Productive at Work – A Recipe for a Secure and Fulfilling Career

-With the gale of retrenchment sweeping through Nigeria with companies laying off as much as one thousand two hundred or more staffs in one swoop, it would seem like this is a good time to do a critical self-assessment, to review your standing within your organization.
+So, you still have a job, congratulations!
+And, hopefully, you are not planning to “Japa” (leave the job and travel abroad).
+Does this not seem like this is a good time to do a critical self-assessment, to review your standing within your organization.
 To ask yourself these pertinent questions:

 If my company were to decide to downsize today?